 - How To Create Bootable Windows 10 USB Flash Drive [Guide]

 - Download Windows 10 Pro ISO File Without Product Key From Microsoft

 - How To Clean Install Windows 10 On Your PC The Right Way [Guide]

-The TL;DR version of this is: If you used Windows 10 free upgrade option, you won’t get a unique product key.
+The TL;DR version of this is: If you used Windows 10 free upgrade option on a Windows 7 or 8 PC, you won’t get a unique product key.
 Your license will be tied to the hardware you upgraded Windows 10 on, not your Microsoft account.
 Clean installs will activate automatically as long as they are done on the same hardware.

 You may also like to check out: